Parthenogenesis: Hybridogenesis

 Example crosses between pool frog (Pelophylax lessonae), marsh frog (P. ridibundus) and their hybrid – edible frog (P. kl. esculentus).
 On the left, primary hybridisation generating a hybrid, while the middle is the most widespread type of hybridogenesis.

+Large circles - adult frogs, small circles - gametes, - lack of gametes containing genome of one of the parental species.

 Hybridogenesis is a mode of reproduction of hybrids.
 Hybridogenetic hybrids (for example AB genome), usually females, during gametogenesis exclude one of parental genomes (A) and produce gametes with unrecombined genome of second parental species (B), instead of containing mixed recombined parental genomes.
 First genome (A) is restored by fertilization of these gametes with gametes from the first species (AA, sexual host, usually male).
 Hybridogenesis is not completely asexual, but hemiclonal: half the genome is passed to the next generation clonally, unrecombined, intact (B), other half sexually, recombined (A).
 This process continues, so that each generation is half (or hemi-) clonal on the mother's side and has half new genetic material from the father's side.

-This form of reproduction is seen in some live-bearing fish of the genus Poeciliopsis as well as in some of the Pelophylax spp. ("green frogs" or "waterfrogs"):
+This form of reproduction is seen in some live-bearing fish of the genus Poeciliopsis and in some of the Pelophylax spp. ("green frogs" or "waterfrogs"):